 Once critical and high threat incidents have been successfully remediated, move onto medium severity incidents.
 Work medium incidents by date, starting with the oldest first.
 Filter your incident list with the Threat Level filter category to only show you medium incidents.
 Scroll to the bottom of the list of medium incidents to start remediating the oldest first.
 Alert Logic recommends that you review open medium incidents within 24 hours of generation.

-Note: If you have open incidents that were generated over a month ago, utilize the Custom Date Range filter option to extend your list of incidents past the automatic date filter of one month.
+Note: If you have open incidents that were generated over a month ago, utilize the date range drop-down at the top right of the page to extend your time frame and the list of incidents past the automatic date filter of one month.

 Finally, work low severity incidents as you worked medium severity incidents before them.
 Filter your list to show you only low incidents and start from the bottom of the list up.
 Alert Logic recommends that you work low incidents within a week of generation.

 Ultimately, all incidents should be remediated.
-Alert Logic recommends that you spend time on your incidents until they are all closed, each week.
+Alert Logic recommends that you spend time on your incidents each week until they are all closed.
 If this goal seems unattainable for your team with the number of incidents that you receive, see the Tune Out Unnecessary Incidents section below for suggestions on cutting down on incidents that may be unnecessarily generated.

 When you snooze an incident, it is removed from the Open incident list.
 This function clears away the clutter of incidents that you currently are not able to remediate so that you can focus on actionable incidents.